 Can I use a different oil or essential oil?

-Yes, you can use any lightweight carrier oil instead of rosehip seed oil.
-You can use your own essential oil blend as long as it's a safe amount and you're not using essential oils that can cause photosensitivity (like lemon, grapefruit, bergamot, for example).
+Yes, you can use any lightweight carrier oil.
+You can use your own essential oil blend as long as it's a safe amount and you're not using essential oils that can cause photosensitivity (like lemon, grapefruit, and bergamot).

 Yes.
 Shea butter has a melting point of about 90℉, that's why it's best stored at room temperature.